 Another no less interesting angle is the one presented by the economists Costea Carmen, Popescu Constantin and Taşnadi Alexandru, who stated that there is a direct proportional connection between the income level and the number of healthy days.
-In other words, "a higher wages means a greater stock of health" (Costea, Popescu and Taşnadi, 2010: 350).
+In other words, "a higher wages means a greater stock of health" (Costea, Popescu and Tasnadi, 2010: 350).

-Figure 1: Total expenditure on health % of GDP in Romania vs. UkraineFigure 2: GDP at market prices (current as US\$-billion) in Romania vs. UkraineSource: Figures drawn up by the authors based on the data published on the World Health Organization http://apps.who.int/nha/database/Key\In-dicators\by\Country/Index/en, accessed on the 11th of July, 2016
+Figure 1: Total expenditure on health % of GDP in Romania vs. Ukraine US\$-billion) in Romania vs. Ukraine Source: authors' representation based on the data published on the World Health Organization website available online at http://apps.who.int/nha/database/Key\In-dicators\by\Country/Index/en, accessed on the 11th of July, 2016